eduardobautista-devops/DevOps-Portfolio/README.md

   <summary><strong> 🟢 Setting up a Virtual Machine and Getting Started</strong></summary><br>

   **Technologies Used:**
+  VMware Workstation Pro, Ubuntu 24.04 LTS, Python 3.8, Jupyter Notebook

   **Project Description:**
+  - Installed and configured VMware Workstation Pro
+  - Created a virtual machine with Ubuntu 24.04 LTS
+  - Installed Python 3.8 and set it as the default interpreter
+  - Installed Jupyter Notebook and tested its local usage
+  - Configured Jupyter Notebook for remote access
+  - Ensured network access for Jupyter and verified through browser

   For detailed **steps and processes** followed during the project, please refer to the attached [PDF](./assets/the-university-of-chicago/Assignment_1_Setting_up_a_Virtual_Machine_and_Getting_Started.pdf) document.